/blog/can_protocol

 There is no single master that authorizes the other nodes to speak.
 Any node can start transmitting when the bus is free.

-If two or more nodes start transmitting at the same time, CAN uses bit-by-bit arbitration on the identifier field.
+If two or more nodes start transmitting at the same time, CAN uses bit-by-bit arbitration over the relevant field of the frame.

-During arbitration, each node transmits its own ID and reads the bus at the same time.
-Since the dominant bit wins over the recessive bit, the message with the numerically lower ID wins arbitration.
+During arbitration, each node transmits and reads the bus at the same time.
+For frames of the same format, the dominant bit wins over the recessive bit, so the numerically lower ID has higher priority.

 The node that loses stops transmitting and tries again later.
 The message that wins continues without being corrupted.
 This is why we call it non-destructive arbitration.